Article Translations: (Spanish)

 - Don't focus on the vitiligo or put pressure on your child to cover it up.
-He or she needs to know your love and acceptance are unconditional.
+They need to know your love and acceptance are unconditional.

-- Remind your child of all the things at which he or she excels — and how they have nothing to do with skin color.
+- Remind your child of all the things at which they excel, and how those have nothing to do with skin color.

 - Teach your child to be comfortable explaining what vitiligo is — and isn't — to other kids.
 When the mystery is taken away, most kids will stop staring and asking questions.

-- Encourage your child to say yes to play dates, pool parties, trips, and any other experiences he or she might be tempted to pass on because of the vitiligo.
+- Encourage your child to say yes to play dates, pool parties, trips, and any other experiences they might be tempted to pass on because of the vitiligo.

-- Urge your son or daughter to volunteer or get involved in the community.
+- Urge your child to volunteer or get involved in the community.
 Giving back makes kids feel powerful.

 Finally, get emotional support if your child needs it — especially if you see any signs of withdrawal, depression, or anxiety.
 Counselors, therapists, and vitiligo support groups can help.
 Find a support group near you online at: